Stielhandgranate

-Stielhandgranate is the German term for "stick hand grenade" and generally refers to a prominent series of World War I and World War II–era German stick grenade designs.
+Stielhandgranate (lit.
+"Stick hand grenade") is a series of World War I and World War II–era German hand grenade designs, also known as the Potato masher (Kartoffelstampfer), Doorknocker (Türklopfer), or Jam-pot and stick grenade (by the British in WWI).
 The first models were introduced by the Imperial German Army during World War I and the final design was introduced during World War II by the German Wehrmacht.